26 Tested Email Marketing Best Practices That Drive Results

 4. Plan ahead for special days

-Specific dates on the calendar, like Christmas, Thanksgiving, Easter, are excellent marketing opportunities for every company.
+Specific dates on the calendar, like Christmas, Thanksgiving, and Easter are excellent marketing opportunities for every company.
 And email is your best marketing channel to do it!

 Create your seasonal email templates early to save time, beat your competitors, and capitalize on those important dates.